adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

 **1. Notice how remarkably similar CTM *looks* in comparison.** The difference is that the application doesn't directly interface with browser APIs.
-Facades provide a leaner, context-specific API that allows you to iron out bugs, all of which reliably enables Progressive Enhancement.
+Facades provide a leaner, context-specific API, that allows you to iron out bugs, all of which reliably enables Progressive Enhancement.

 **2. Also note, the one-to-one mapping between what is *checked* in the condition and what is *used* by the application.** This is *vital*.
-If you break this rule, you are asking for trouble.
+If you break this rule, you open up a (significant) chance of *fuck you*.

 **3. There is no need for polyfills.** The library either provides the method or it doesn't, no halfway houses, no caveats.

-**4. Application logic is completely decoupled from browser logic.** Something that you may have heard Nicholas Zakas talk about in many of his articles and books.
+**4. Application logic is completely decoupled from browser logic.** This is something Nicholas Zakas writes about in many of his articles and books.
 Basically this is good for sanity and maintainability.

 **5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** In Cutting The Mustard lingo, it simply doesn't cut it.

-At this point some might say they don't want to know about all these browser problems, as libraries take care of this for them.
+At this point some might say they don't want to know about all these browser problems, as libraries take care of this for them (the majority don't).
 They might even portray themselves as application developers, but just because responsibility is abdicated, doesn't mean the problem isn't there.

 The idea of abstractions are good, the idea of several abstractions i.e. a library, is also good.
 But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills (or browser sniffing or object inferences etc) and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance your application and your users and the business you work for will suffer for it.